 To curtail spending I’ve cut the cable and have opted to not buy a completely new wardrobe for the year (despite knowing that Paul would want me to) and will instead work with what I’ve got just adding a couple of pieces here-and-there.

 I’ve also decided to trim my grocery budget drastically, which is going to be difficult because I’ve gotten used to buying higher-end foods over the past few years.
 But, I suppose that I need to get into practice if I’m going to be a starving student!

 Anyhow, the main point is this: I’ve just purchased a big container of Yuban coffee.
 The sale price was $2.99 per pound, compared to the $12 per pound I normally spend on fancy coffee.
 I have about three days’ worth of Pioneer Coffee left, and then I’ll have to start slumming it.
 I’m not really looking forward to this part of my higher education goal, but I suppose I need to cowgirl-up and get on with it.

-Other money-saving plans include making more soups and casseroles instead of steaks and prawns; buying fresh flowers less often and instead finding pretty leaf-filled branches and other “free” items from my yard to display on the mantel piece; and eating apples, pears, and other inexpensive fruits instead of expensive berries and exotic imported produce.
+Other money-saving plans include making more soups and casseroles instead of steaks and prawns; buying fresh flowers less often, instead of finding pretty leaf-filled branches and other “free” items from my yard to display on the mantelpiece; and eating apples, pears, and other inexpensive fruits instead of expensive berries and exotic imported produce.